Awdal State Movement

-The Awdal State Movement (ASM) is a political organization that represents the interests of the Awdal region of Somaliland in northwestern Somalia.
+The Awdal State Movement (ASM) also knowing as Awdal State Of Somalia, is a political organization that represents the interests of the Awdal region of Somaliland.

 Primarily associated with the Gadabuursi community, the ASM advocates for increased regional autonomy within Somalia.

 Origins and background

 Led by Dr. Ali Ibrahim Bahar, the Awdal State Movement is a political organization advocating for the autonomy of the Awdal region within a united Somalia.
 Dr. Bahar has highlighted the challenges faced by the Awdal and Gabiley communities under the Somaliland administration, calling for international attention to address what ASM views as systemic neglect and oppression.

 Their goals include to prevent a foreign military base being established in Lughaya, Awdal.

 Traditionally, Awdal was part of the influential Adal Sultanate, a prominent medieval Muslim state that served as a center of trade and Islamic scholarship.

 This rich legacy has been a key influence on ASM's push for self-governance within Somalia.

 Territory claimed by the Awdal State Movement.